All the Sun Princess Dining Options – So Many Choices, So Little Time

 Lido Tacos

-Serving a variety of Tex-Mex items, we enjoyed a couple of tacos as a quick, light meal after embarking on to the ship.
+Serving a variety of Tex-Mex items, we enjoyed a couple of tacos as a quick, light meal after embarking on the ship.

 Lido Tacos menu on the Sun Princess